 Prior to executing any Flex Network Driver menu instructions, be sure to download the Flex Network driver from Pro-Control Editor software in your PC.
 Also, for GLC100 and GLC300 models, make sure that the Flex Network I/F unit is attached to the back of your GLC unit.
-The GLC2300, GLC2400, and GLC2600 models are equipped with the Flex Network I/F.
+GLC2000 Series, LT Type B, LT Type B+ and LT Type C have been equipped with the built-in Flex Network I/Fs.

-Reference To return to the GLC unit's OFFLINE mode, refer to the GLC unit's user manual (sold separately).
+▼Reference To return to the GLC unit's OFFLINE mode, refer to the GLC unit's user manual (sold separately), LT unit's user manual (sold separately).

-7.2.1 Flex Network Interface Unit Self-Diagnosis
+8.2.1 Flex Network Interface Unit Self-Diagnosis